-I have learned that to be truly great you have to dream big and set goals that may seem hard to achieve at the moment.
+To be truly great you have to dream big and set goals that may seem hard to achieve at the moment.
 To set goals that stretch you beyond your comfort zone.
 Goals that require you to work harder than you have done before to gain a reward greater than you have had before.

 Work at your goals with consistency and discipline and you will achieve them.
 Whatever sacrifices you make, they are not in vain.

-2. Failure is part of success
+2. Failure is a part of success

 “ Success is the ability to go from one failure to another with no loss of enthusiasm.” – Winston Churchill